 All students must study Science in Years 9, 10 and 11.
-All students who do not pick triple science will complete GCSE Core Science in Year 9,10 and Year 11 to achieve a grade between 1-9.
+All students who do not pick Triple Science will complete GCSE Core Science in Year 9,10 and Year 11 to achieve a grade between 1-9.
 Since 2016, GCSE Science has run in a linear style, with all examinations coming at the end of year 11.
 Science will continue to be awarded as TWO GCSE grades.
+Students can move onto A Level Sciences after following this route.